genego-io/genego-io/README.md

 ### Hi there 👋

+I'm a software developer from the Netherlands, and am currently staying in Thailand.
+I have a passion for all things tech, and love working on Python & Django projects.

 <!--
 **genego-io/genego-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.